pewo/zsnap/README.md

 ## Installation

 Copy the zsnap.pl to both the source and destination systems.
-Create a config file on the source system. zsnap.pl uses zsnap.pl.conf as default, the minimum config is below.
+Create a config file on the source system.
+( zsnap.pl uses zsnap.pl.conf as default )
+A minimum config on the source system:

 	#--------
 	# destdir